Subscribe to the Dharma Toolkit Newsletter for details of our events program.

 March 18, 25 (2 hrs): USA PST 12:00 | México 13:00 | USA EST 15:00 | IE & UK 19:00 | Europe CET 20:00 | India 00:30 | Australia AEST 06.00 (next day) | New Zealand NZST 08.00 (next day)

 April 1 (2 hrs): USA PST 11:00 | México 12:00 | USA EST 14:00 | IE & UK 19:00 | Europe CET 20:00 | India 00:30 | Australia AEST 04.00 (next day) | New Zealand NZST 06.00 (next day)

 We offer all our classes by donation.
 Please give generously so others who can’t afford to pay can attend more events like this.

-We are offering two open meditation spaces Monday to Saturday every week.
-Connect here with the meditations
+We offer two open meditation spaces Monday to Saturday every week.

 First sit (45 mins):